spacelift-io/user-documentation/docs/integrations/source-control/github.md

     ![](<../../assets/screenshots/CleanShot 2022-09-16 at 10.24.08.png>)

-    You can now remove the integration via the *Delete* button on the *VCS management* page:
+    You can now remove the integration via the *Delete* button on the *Source code* page:

     <p align="center"><img src="../../assets/screenshots/Gitlab_delete.png"/></p>